This post may contain affiliate links. Thank you for your support.

 for the very best flavor, start out by placing your culinary lavender in a mortar and pestle and grinding it lightly to help release the some of the flavor oils.
 Set that aside for a minute.

 In the bowl of a stand mixer fitted with the paddle attachment, cream together softened butter and the sugars.
-Add in your prepared egg substitute and the vanilla, then your dry ingredients and mix until combined.
+Whisk in your prepared egg substitute and the vanilla extract, then your dry ingredients and mix until combined into a uniform cookie dough.

 Turn the mixer to low and pour in your chocolate chips, as well as the culinary lavender.
 The dough can be stored in the fridge and baked at some point over the next three days, or you can just chill it for 20 minutes or so before baking.
 This dough also freezes really well, so feel free to store some in the freezer to bake later on.

-I like to use a medium size cookie scoop for these, which scoops about 1.5 tbsp of dough for perfectly uniform cookies every time.
+I like to use a medium-sized cookie scoop for these, which scoops about 1.5 tbsp of dough for perfectly uniform cookies every time.
 I can comfortably fit about ten cookies on a baking sheet with plenty of room for spreading.

 For another elevated chocolate chip cookie variation, definitely try my salted chocolate chip cookie recipe as well!
 For the record, I think these lavender cookies would also be great as white chocolate chip cookies. 🙂